Recycling with a

 Nearly every industry handles universal waste.
 From fluorescent light bulbs to batteries, everyday objects can have a harmful effect on the environment if not recycled.
-Stay compliant with local regulations, avoid costly hazardous waste expenses, and protect our planet with Rubicon’s custom-fit universal waste solutions for every business.
+Stay compliant with local regulations, avoid costly hazardous waste expenses, and protect our planet with custom universal waste solutions for every type of business.

 Universal waste is a classification of hazardous waste used to incentivize businesses to recycle potentially dangerous materials.
 Beyond meeting state and federal requirements, recycling waste can make a serious difference — especially if your waste contains mercury (common in universal waste items).
 Just a quarter of a teaspoon of mercury can contaminate all the fish in a 20-acre lake.
 Recycling universal waste is an inexpensive solution to keeping dangerous materials out of our landfills and natural resources.